gardener/gardener-extension-networking-calico/docs/operations/operations.md

 The addresses are read from the `DNSRecord`s labelled `gardener.cloud/role=controlplane` and `role in (internal, external)` in the shoot's control plane namespace.
 For `A`/`AAAA` records their `spec.values` already are the IP addresses of the seed's istio ingress gateway load balancer, and they are the write side of the very DNS entry shoot pods resolve - so the published set matches what pods observe, without the extension performing DNS lookups.
 If no usable `DNSRecord` exists (unmanaged DNS, local development setups), the kube-apiserver entries of `shoot.status.advertisedAddresses` are used instead.

-A `GlobalNetworkSet` holds CIDRs only, so the ports are published in the `networking.gardener.cloud/ports` annotation: `443` for `DNSRecord`s, which carry no port, and the URL's port for advertised addresses which specify one.

 ##### Update timing

 The set is recomputed during the `Network` reconciliation, i.e. once per shoot reconciliation (hourly by default, see `controllers.shoot.syncPeriod` in the gardenlet configuration).
 Nothing watches the `DNSRecord`s.